translated/echo-server/README.md

 # Node.js Echo Server with MySQL, PostgreSQL, and Redis

 This project is a simple Echo server built with Node.js and Express that demonstrates connectivity to MySQL, PostgreSQL, and Redis databases.
 It's designed to be run in a Docker container and can be easily configured using environment variables.

+# Context
+Hiring purpose

 ## Features